 Black United Front leader, Ron Herndon, stood on a desk at this 1982 protest, leading members of the African American community in chants of “You’d better go home because we ain’t.”
 It was one of several similar demonstrations against the closure of Harriet Tubman Middle School.
-In this instance, …
+In this instance, school board …

 Herndon helped lobby Reed college administrators to establish a Black Studies program in 1968.
 He founded a bookstore and the now-defunct Black Education Center, an independent school, in 1970.
 He later organized the Portland chapter of the Black United Front (BUF) to advocate the improvement of substandard Northeast Portland schools.
 Working with the BUF, Herndon led a protest in 1982 at a Portland School Board meeting demanding that predominantly African American Tubman Middle School remain open.
-Herndon's group felt the closure would adversely affect education by forcing students to commute long distances to other schools.
+Herndon felt the closure would adversely affect education by forcing students to commute long distances to other schools.
 He organized a one-day walkout by over 4,000 African American children and was successful in preventing the closure.
 In 1983 he worked with Nike to bring the brand's first outlet store to an economically depressed neighborhood in North Portland.
 In 1984, Herndon was arrested for trespassing on the consulate of South Africa as he led a protest against that country's policy of apartheid.

 After nearly three decades of activism and experience in the field of education, Herndon became the director of Albina Head Start School in Northeast Portland.
 He later became chairman of the board of the National Head Start Association, an early education advocacy group.